Species Spotlight: European Plaice

 Scientific Name: Pleuronectes platessa

-Description: The characteristics of the common European Plaice ranges from a dark green to dark brown back with irregularly distributed orange spots and the underside is pearly white.
+The characteristics of the common European Plaice ranges from a dark green to dark brown back with irregularly distributed red or orange spots and the under side of the body is pearly white.
 The skin is smooth with small scales and they are able to adapt their colours to match their environment, but the orange spots always remain.
+This fish also does not start off as a flatfish, they partake in a process of metamorphosis when they’re a young fish and moves both eyes to the gill plate aswell as gaining the large dorsal fin to help with movement.

-Average Size: Plaice have been caught ranging from 0.5lb to over 14lb but an average would be 3lb.
+Plaice have been caught ranging from 0.5lb to over 14lb but an average would be 3lb.
+The UK gets a much smaller stamp of fish due to fishing pressure and commercial fishing.

-Where to catch: The range for the European Plaice is huge and they can be found off all coasts including the Barents Sea, the Mediterranean, the Northeast Atlantic and off Greenland.
+The range for the European Plaice is huge and they can be found off all coasts including the Barents Sea, the Mediterranean, the North sea ,the Northeast Atlantic and off Greenland.
 Some of the most popular destinations are in Norway.
-The grounds where Plaice can be found vary from clean smooth sandy bottoms to muddy grounds and usual depths of 5 – 50m.
-The smaller of the species can be caught from very shallow inshore waters.
+The grounds where Plaice can be found vary from clean smooth sandy bottoms to muddy grounds and deeper waters of 5 – 50m.
+The smaller of the species can be caught from very shallow waters inshore.

-Fishing Methods: The normal method to target Plaice is to fish with bait from strips of Mackerel to whole prawns.
+The normal method to target Plaice is to fish with bait from strips of Mackerel to whole prawns.
 The rigs normally consist of Size 1 long shank hooks on a range of different traces depending on the tide, range and system you are using.
 You do not have to have the baited hook tight to the bottom, Plaice are aggressive hunters and will move off the substrate in order to secure a meal.
+You can watch an amazing video of just how Plaice attack your rig here on our Youtube channel.

 - Pimp your rig – Plaice love bling such as beads, spoons and other attractors are worth using to increase your chances.
 Adding movement and visual stimulus to your bait is important, these guys are visual hunters.